Thirumurugan-12/bark_text_to_audio_docker/README.md

 Code worked on Python 3.12.
 May also work on other versions.

-Example generated audios in the /assets/audio folder
+Example generated audio in the /assets/audio folder

 ## Features